MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/distribution/Inventory.md

 ![](media/a2473bfba6a58a2fbcb8ac0c4858caa1.jpg)

-1. Enter or select a stock count ID with Started or Entered status.
+2. Enter or select a stock count ID with Started or Entered status.
 The combinations included in the stock count are displayed in the scrolling window.

->   *If you enter or select a stock count ID that was started when the multiple
->   bins feature wasn’t enabled and the feature is enabled now, an alert message
+>   *If you enter or select a stock count ID that was started when the multiple bins feature wasn’t enabled and the feature is enabled now, an alert message is displayed.
->   is displayed.
 The stock count will be updated to include bin information.
->   You must use the Stock Count Entry window to add bin information for each
->   line in the stock count.
-If you’ve entered stock count results for the stock
->   count ID, those results will be cleared.*
+You must use the Stock Count Entry window to add bin information for each line in the stock count.
+If you’ve entered stock count results for the stock count ID, those results will be cleared.*

-1. Accept or change the default document date.
+3. Accept or change the default document date.

->   The default document date appears in each line of the scrolling window as
->   you enter count results.
-The user date is the default document date, but you
->   can change it.
+>   The default document date appears in each line of the scrolling window as you enter count results.
+The user date is the default document date, but you can change it.

->   *Refer to Changing the default stock count date for more information about
->   changing stock count dates.*
+>   *Refer to Changing the default stock count date for more information about changing stock count dates.*

-1. Accept or change the default count date.
+4. Accept or change the default count date.

->   The user date also will be the default stock count date in each line of the
->   scrolling window.
-Refer to *Changing the default stock count date* for more
->   information about changing stock count dates.
+>   The user date also will be the default stock count date in each line of the scrolling window.
+Refer to *Changing the default stock count date* for more information about changing stock count dates.

-1. Select the sorting order for the scrolling window.
+5. Select the sorting order for the scrolling window.

-2. Enter the counted quantity for each item in the item’s base unit of measure.
+6. Enter the counted quantity for each item in the item’s base unit of measure.

->   *To enter count results in other units of measure, refer to Entering results
->   in a different unit of measure.*
+>   *To enter count results in other units of measure, refer to Entering results in a different unit of measure.*

-1. When you move off the field, Inventory Control automatically calculates the variance quantity, updates the date and time with the default count date and time, and marks the verified option.
+7. When you move off the field, Inventory Control automatically calculates the variance quantity, updates the date and time with the default count date and time, and marks the verified option.
 (If no default count date and time is available, the user date and time are used.)
 You can accept or change the default date and time.
 You also can clear the Verified option if you want to check the entries before transactions are created.

-2. Enter or select a reason code.
+8. Enter or select a reason code.
 This reason code will be transferred with the item on the variance transaction created after the stock count.
 If the reason code you entered has an offset account assigned, that account will be used when the variance is posted.

-3. If the item is tracked by lot or serial numbers, you must enter information about the lot or serial numbers of the items that were counted.
+9. If the item is tracked by lot or serial numbers, you must enter information about the lot or serial numbers of the items that were counted.

     -   To enter lot number information, refer to *Entering stock count lot number information*.

     -   To enter serial number information, refer to *Entering stock count serial number information*.

-4. Continue, repeating steps 6 through 9 for each combination.
+10. Continue, repeating steps 6 through 9 for each combination.

-5. Once you’ve entered a counted quantity for an item in the scrolling window, the options for Autopost Stock Count Variances and Reuse Stock Count are available.
+11. Once you’ve entered a counted quantity for an item in the scrolling window, the options for Autopost Stock Count Variances and Reuse Stock Count areavailable.
 You can mark or unmark those options as needed.

->   *The default setting for the Autopost Stock Count Variances option comes
->   from the Inventory Control Setup window.
-Refer to Specifying preferences and
->   default entries for more information.
-The default setting for the Reuse
->   Stock Count option comes from the Stock Count Schedule window.
-Refer to
->   Creating or modifying a stock count schedule for more information.*
+>   *The default setting for the Autopost Stock Count Variances option comes from the Inventory Control Setup window.
+Refer to Specifying preferences and default entries for more information.
+The default setting for the Reuse Stock Count option comes from the Stock Count Schedule window.
+Refer to Creating or modifying a stock count schedule for more information.*

-1. View distribution accounts for each combination in the scrolling window, and make changes, if needed.
+12. View distribution accounts for each combination in the scrolling window, and make changes, if needed.
 Refer to *Changing accounts for posting a count variance*.

-2. View unposted transactions and transaction history to see if there is an accounting reason for a variance.
+13. View unposted transactions and transaction history to see if there is an accounting reason for a variance.

->   For example, suppose the count for Item A was 34 and the captured quantity
->   for the item was 40.
+>   For example, suppose the count for Item A was 34 and the captured quantity for the item was 40.
 The default variance will be 6.
-If you check unposted
->   transactions and find an unposted transaction for 6 units of item A, then
->   you probably won’t want to process the default variance transaction because
->   the difference between the count quantity and the captured quantity can be
->   attributed to other entries in the system.
-Refer to *Verifying variance
+If you check unposted transactions and find an unposted transaction for 6 units of item A, then you probably won’t want to process the default variance transaction because the difference between the count quantity and the captured quantity can be attributed to other entries in the system.
+Refer to *Verifying variance amounts*.
->   amounts*.

->   *You should view unposted transactions and transaction history for any stock
->   count result that has a variance.*
+>   *You should view unposted transactions and transaction history for any stock count result that has a variance.*

-1. Save or process the stock count information.
+14. Save or process the stock count information.

 >   If you choose Process, inventory variance transactions will be created.
->   Refer to *Effects of processing a stock count* for more information.
+Refer to *Effects of processing a stock count* for more information.

->   If you choose Save, no transactions will be posted now, and you’ll be able
->   to enter more stock count results for this stock count schedule later.
+>   If you choose Save, no transactions will be posted now, and you’ll be able to enter more stock count results for this stock count schedule later.

-1. When you’ve finished, close the window.
+15. When you’ve finished, close the window.

->   *If you didn’t choose the Autopost Stock Count Variances option, you must
+>   *If you didn’t choose the Autopost Stock Count Variances option, you must use the Inventory Batch Entry window to post the transactions.
+Refer to Chapter 24, “Posting,” for more information.*
->   use the*

->   *Inventory Batch Entry window to post the transactions.
-Refer to Chapter 24,
->   “Posting,” for more information.*

 ### Changing the default stock count date

->   Use the Stock Count Date Entry window to change the document date or the
->   default stock count date and time for a stock count.
-You also can use the
->   window to view the date and time a stock count was started.
+>   Use the Stock Count Date Entry window to change the document date or the default stock count date and time for a stock count.
+You also can use the window to view the date and time a stock count was started.

 >   **To change the default stock count date:**